cshreyastech/RoboND-Kinematics-Project/RoboND-Kinematics-Report.md

 T0_6 = T0_5 * T5_6
 T0_G = T0_6 * T6_G

 The gripper orientation is different to that of base frame.
-To account for this the correction matrix is multipled with the end effector roll, pitch and yaw values.
+To account for this the correction matrix is multiplied with the end effector roll, pitch and yaw values.
 R_z = rot_z(pi)
 R_y = rot_y(-pi/2)
 R_corr = R_z * R_y